As Latino Enrollment Grows, So Does the Potential for Partnerships at the Institutions That Serve Them

-By Deborah Santiago, Chief Operating Officer and Vice President for Policy, Excelencia in Education and Marie Cini, President, CAEL
+By Deborah Santiago, Chief Operating Officer and Vice President for Policy, Excelencia in Education and Marie Cini, former President, CAEL

 Latinos make up an ever-growing share of the U.S. population—and the workforce.
 As we look to a future in which jobs will require higher levels of skills and postsecondary learning, it is critical for colleges and universities to step up their efforts to improve Latino educational attainment.
 The U.S. Census Bureau projected the Latino population will grow from 58.9 million in 2017 to 68.5 million in 2025 to 111.2 million in 2060, when it will comprise 28 percent of the U.S. population.
 Yet, Latinos lag behind in educational attainment.